UPDATE: 16-May-2018: I got FPP for my Motorola.

 Of course, you can use the Ailunce HD1GPS as an emergency comms device if you are alone and away from other operators.
 When I mentioned I would not use it for emergency comms operations, I mean I would not use it for ICS-based emergency comm drills and trainings with the SFFD, SFPD, Sheriff’s Department, and USCG.

-I hope Ailunce will transitions to Super Heterodyne and using effective front-end filters — if they do that, I will consider the Ailunce HD1GPS as part of my emergency comms equipment.
+I hope Ailunce will transition to Super Heterodyne and using effective front-end filters — if they do that, I will consider the Ailunce HD1GPS as part of my emergency comms equipment.

 /s/ Alfonso Faustino (K6ASF)